oliverandrich/gohatch/README.md

 const Author = "Oliver"
 ```

-Variables are replaced in `.go` files and any additional extensions specified with `-e`.
+Variables are replaced in `.go` files and any additional extensions or filenames specified with `-e`.

+Each `-e` pattern is treated as both a potential filename and extension:
+- `yml` matches files named `yml` AND files with `.yml` extension
+- `justfile` matches files named `justfile` AND files with `.justfile` extension

 ### Path Renaming